eankeen/glue-store/docs/task-steps.md

 # General Steps for Tasks

 Common task identifiers like 'build', 'docs', 'lint' are common across languages.
 This document lists them with some explanations.
-Depending on the project type, some commands may accept flags.
+Depending on the project type, some tasks may accept flags.
 For example, use `glue cmd docs -- --help` to show the help, if applicable

 ## docs